Healing: Blockades to receiving Healing

 Witchcraft Objects

-Obviously, practicing witchcraft or any other deadly sin will damn your soul: This means that God is not obligated to heal you, but you have instead brought yourself under a curse by sinning.
+Obviously, practicing witchcraft or any other deadly sin will damn your soul: This means that God is not obligated to heal you under a covenant that you are not choosing to participate in, but you have instead brought yourself under a curse by sinning.
 Since I am writing to believers, I am warning you to avoid idolatrous objects that are associated with it.

 Deuteronomy 7:25-26 (New International Version)